tijlleenders/ZinZen-user-talk/_posts/2023-05-05-Meetings-considered-harmful.md

 - never found

 ### Meetings slow you down
 It's hard to get the all these people together at the same time - and preferably in the same place.
-Two weeks go by ... then someone cancels or simply doesn't show up.
+Two weeks go by ... then someone shows up late, in the wrong place, or not at all.

 ### Bottom line
 If you need meetings - you're doing it wrong.